 You already have a somewhat strong relationship with them and they have provided references, testimonials, reviews, and so on for your brand.
 Don’t take them for granted.
 Show gratitude and take time to nurture your promoters.

 Here are some tips on closing the loop with your promoters:

-Give them rewards – thank you emails, merchandise and so on.
+Give them rewards – thank you emails, merchandise and other personalized items.

 Ask for referrals – they will be happy to recommend your brand, especially if you offer free credits.